 Intermittent Fasting For Women Over 50 Rules

 Before fasting through the techniques above, please consider safety precautions for aging individuals.
 It could cause adverse side effects from medications.
-Harvard Medical School warns women over 50 to use careful consideration before fasting if they use chronic medicines (18).
+Harvard Medical School warns women over 50 to use careful consideration and speak to their doctor before fasting if they use chronic medicines (18).

-You can’t skip meals during fasting periods if you require insulin injections.
-Also, you shouldn’t suffer from nausea after taking medicine on an empty stomach.
+You shouldn’t skip meals during fasting periods if you take medication to lower your blood sugar.
+Also, you don’t want to suffer from nausea after taking medicine on an empty stomach.
 Also, don’t fast when taking hypertension medication because you can cause sodium imbalances (18).

-Harvard also warns against fasting if you have a normal BMI because of bone damage risks (18).
+Harvard also warns against fasting if you have a normal to low BMI because losing too much weight can have consequences for your bones, immunity, and more (18).
 Never put your wellness at risk by risking medication use or bone health during IF sessions.
-Worst-case scenario, speak to your physician about your fasting plans.
+If you have any questions or concerns, speak to your physician about your fasting plans.

 Intermittent Fasting For Women Over 50 Guidelines